“Going, Sending, & Open Doors—the ANTIOCH Example”

-Rejoicing, praying, and giving thanks to our “Reconciled, Renewed Life” One, True God,
+Rejoicing, praying, and giving thanks to our “Holy Spirit-Powered, Door-Opening” One, True God,

 This year’s ICOM missions conference was excellent as always, as its purpose is focused on extending Jesus in a full way to the whole world.
 In addition to exhibitors and speakers, roughly 7,200 attended the 2 ½ day conference and our main blessing for participating with our Chile Mission booth came in the form of interactions with many special people we either saw at our booth or had meetings with.
 Our Chile-made marble products also sold well, which provides profits to use for Chile Mission’s ministries and camp property development project.
 As you can see, Janine’s broken arm/shoulder replacement didn’t dampen her participation and enthusiasm at all. 🙂